jphmrst/PLC/src/plc/fp/Basics.lagda.md

 weekday after that day (so skipping past Saturday and Sunday to Monday).

-``
     nextWeekday : Day → Day
     nextWeekday d = ?
-``

 When working exercises by filling out the source code in the book, you will notice that the template code for the exercises is formatted slightly differently than (for example) the definitions of `Day` and `nextDay` above.
-Up there, the code blocks are surrounded by lines containing **three** backticks `` ` ``, but here the code is surrounded by lines containing only two backticks.
-In order make Agda pay attention to your implementation of `nextWeekday`, you must add the third backticks to those delimiters.
+Up there, the code blocks are surrounded by lines containing **three** backticks `` ` ``, but here the code is indented instead.
+In order make Agda pay attention to your implementation of `nextWeekday`, you must both remove the indentation, and add the three backtickss before and after the code.
+The indented code is simply taken as another comment like the rest of this text.
+The backticks surround actual Agda code.

 ### Booleans